Katie Britt

-Katie Elizabeth Boyd Britt (née Boyd; born February 2, 1982) is an American politician and attorney serving since 2023 as the junior United States senator from Alabama.
+Katie Elizabeth Boyd Britt (born February 2, 1982) is an American politician and attorney serving since 2023 as the junior United States senator from Alabama.
 A member of the Republican Party, Britt is the first woman to be elected to the U.S. Senate from Alabama and the youngest Republican woman to be elected to the Senate.
 She was president and CEO of the Business Council of Alabama from 2019 to 2021, and served as chief of staff for the previous incumbent, Richard Shelby, from 2016 to 2018.
+Britt is expected to become Alabama's senior senator when Tommy Tuberville leaves office in January 2027.

 Early life and education

 Britt was born Katie Elizabeth Boyd on February 2, 1982, to Julian and Debra Boyd in Enterprise, Alabama.
 During her youth she worked at her family's business.
 Her family lived near Fort Rucker in Dale County, Alabama.
 Her father owned a hardware store and later a boat dealership; her mother owned a dance studio.
 A graduate of Enterprise High School, Britt was a cheerleader and a valedictorian.
 After graduating in 2000 she studied political science at the University of Alabama.
 She was elected president of the university's Student Government Association and graduated in 2004 with a Bachelor of Science.
 Later she attended the University of Alabama School of Law, graduating in 2013 with a Juris Doctor.